List of Choose Your Own Adventure books: Choose Your Own Adventure

+Bantam Books republished a small number of these books with different titles:

 Choose Your Own Adventure for Younger Readers (Bantam-Skylark)

 These books are written for a simpler reading level than the main series and have less severe "bad endings".

 Choose Your Own Adventure: Walt Disney Series

 These books involve the worlds of the many different Disney films and featurettes.

 Choose Your Own Super Adventure

 These books are longer and more complex than the books in the regular series.

 Choose Your Own Adventure: Passport

 This series is more educational and casts the reader as a member of a globe-trotting news team.